Multiphysics for a TRISO Gas-Cooled Compact

 OpenMC Model

-The OpenMC model is built using CSG.
+The OpenMC model is built using Constructive Solid Geometry (CSG).
 The TRISO positions are sampled using the Random Sequential Addition (RSA) algorithm in OpenMC.
-OpenMC's Python API is used to create the model with the script shown below.
+OpenMC's Python Application Programming Interface (API) is used to create the model with the script shown below.
 First, we define materials.
 Next, we create a single TRISO particle universe consisting of the five layers of the particle and an infinite extent of graphite filling all other space.
 We then pack pack uniform-radius spheres into a cylindrical region representing a fuel compact, setting each sphere to be filled with the TRISO universe.

 #!/bin/env python